Diagnostic Test Results

 Deep Brain Stimulation

-No, DBS is a treatment for PD; it does not cure PD nor does it stop the progression of PD.
+No, DBS is a treatment for each of these diseases or conditions; it does not cure PD nor does it stop the progression of PD.
+DBS may reduce tremor in ET or dystonia but does not completely alleviate the symptoms of these conditions.

-DBS therapy is considered a safe and effective treatment for PD and is approved by the Food and Drug Administration in the United States.
+DBS therapy is considered a safe and effective treatment for PD, ET and dystonia and is approved by the Food and Drug Administration in the United States.
 It is covered by Medicare and all major insurance carriers.

 DBS can help improve the motor symptoms of PD including: shaking (tremor), muscle stiffness (rigidity), slowed movement (bradykinesia), “on/off” fluctuations and dyskinesia (a side effect of PD medication).
 DBS increases patients “on” time by five and a half hours per day on average.
-Eighty-five percent of Essential Tremor patients receive dramatic benefit.
+A significant percentage of Essential Tremor and dystonia patients receive dramatic benefit.